 The Atrium Gallery was developed by RISCA as an effort to bring recognition to the refined talents of artists from diverse communities located across the state.
 On a rotating basis, the Atrium Gallery hosts multidisciplinary exhibits in partnership with community artists and local art and cultural organizations.
 Since its inception, the Atrium Gallery carries a focus on preserving the cultural aspect of art, and the influence both culture and tradition have over the visual art form.
-At the Atrium Gallery, local artists are given the opportunity to collaborate and network with fellow artists who share the same cultural background as them.

 In the last decade, RISCA has added several new exhibits to the existing Latin American and Black Art Exhibits.
 This includes the Asian Art Exhibit, Diversity Art Exhibit, Native American Art Exhibit, Cape Verdean Art Exhibit, Middle Eastern Art Exhibit, and Youth Art Exhibit, which features the emerging talents of students from AS220 Youth, Riverzedge, RISD Project Open Door, and New Urban Arts.
 The expansion of the Atrium Gallery exhibits has led to the creation of an integrated hub of artistic talent, with a focus on celebrating and preserving culture.
-In same vein as the other exhibits, in 2018 there will be a Folk Arts Exhibit where artists will reflect their aesthetic heritage and the traditions of their community.

 Over the years, RISCA has formed fruitful and productive partnerships with the RI Department of Administration, Office of Diversity, Equity and Opportunity (ODEO), The Governor’s Office, AS220, RISD Project Open Door, VSA Arts of Rhode Island, Art League of RI, The Artists Loop, The Pawtucket Arts Collaborative, The Laotian Community Center, and The Tomaquag Museum.
 These partnerships have led to the development of other complementary programs such as The New Visions/New Curator Series, which provides mentorship opportunities to artists endeavoring to curate their own shows.
 Other programs include, The International Artist and Cultural Exchange Program, which brings together three modes of expression: art, music, and literature that celebrates inter-cultural art in multi-disciplinary forms at several venues across Rhode Island.
 Additionally, the Atrium Gallery Traveling Exhibit provides artists the opportunity to have their work showcased while gaining the attention of other Rhode Island and New England cities.